Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Interpretation of the Symmetries under Hamiltonian Constraints

 is independent of $\beta^a$ if $\frac{\partial G}{\partial B^a}$ does not include $B^a$, and inductively, terms of any order in $s$ in \eqref{lam_new} become independent of $\beta^a$.
 Note that one of the Schrödinger symmetry generators, $Q_-$, contains a quadratic term in $B^a$, and the resulting new theory is gauge-dependent.\footnote{ The presence of $\beta^a$ does not necessarily imply gauge dependence.
 There exist physical quantities that involve $\beta^a$ but are nonetheless gauge-independent.
 For example, $J_{ab}$.}

 On the other hand, the transformation of gauge-invariant observables $\MO$ can be gauge dependent.
 For instance, the transformation of $\MO=J_{ab}$ by $B^a$ is gauge dependent, since their commutation relation is linear on $B^a$.
+(This corresponds to the case (b) in Fig.\ref{f:PointIII}.)
 Once we determine the value of $\beta^a$, the transformation is uniquely determined.
 There is room for discussion regarding the role of the gauge in this view of symmetry.

 Thus, the above perspective can be considered as one interpretation of Noether's theorem in a theory with the Hamiltonian constraint $H\approx 0$ and symmetry generators $G$ that do not commute with $H$.

 It is worth noting that transformations commuting with $H$ can be regarded, from this perspective, as a special case where $\lambda$ remains unchanged.
-Furthermore, in this interpretation, all symmetry transformations satisfying the condition \eqref{symmetry_cond} preserve the property \eqref{KH} of leaving the time evolution operator $H_0$ invariant for certain choices of $N$.
-Therefore, this interpretation of the $\lambda$ transformation can be viewed as an extension of the symmetry perspective—where initial conditions are changed without altering the time-evolution operator $H_0$—to the transformation of $\lambda$.
+Furthermore, in this interpretation, all symmetry transformations satisfying the condition \eqref{symmetry_cond} preserve the property \eqref{KH} of leaving the time evolution operator $H_0$ invariant for certain choices of $N$.\footnote{ The invariance of $H_0$ for a specific choice of $N$ corresponds to leaving the gauge-fixed action \eqref{S_again_fixing} invariant.
+See Appendix \ref{A:Action}.} Therefore, this interpretation of the $\lambda$ transformation can be viewed as a generalization of the standard dynamical symmetry.